LoraLeonarda/SCbf/README.md

 ```bash
 ./scbf <filename>
 ```
-If you only want to convert to bf withour running, then add anything as another argument
+If you only want to convert to bf without running, then add anything as another argument
 ```bash
 ./scbf <filename> 1
 ```